timakimit/consulars_web/content/index.md

 > Once you become a pledge, you must complete Initiation Exam.
 You have 3 weeks to successfully pass it.
 If you fail it, you have to wait **10 hours** before attending another one.
 This event may be hosted by HR+ ([[05.
 Ambassador]]+).
 If you struggle to do certain parts of Initiation Exam, you always can attend normal trainings, like [[Lightsaber Training]], [[Healing Lecture]] and [[Seminar]].
 Once you've passed the Initiation exam, you will be officially considered as a member.

 > [!info]- How to use this website
 > This website is divided on categories, and categories are divided on articles.
-To move between different sections of this website, you'll see those sections in the end of each page (photo).
+To move between different sections of this website, you'll see those sections in the end of each page (image).
 >
 > ![[how_to_use_website1.png]]
 >
 > First link leads to category of an article, second link leads to categories page.
-If you want to get back on this page, click on places marked with red (photo).
+If you want to get back on this page, click on places marked with red (image).
 >
 > ![[how_to_use_website2.png]]
 # **Go-to portal**